Quantitative urine uric acid

 When purines are broken down to uric acid in the blood, the body gets rid of it when you urinate or have a bowel movement.
 If your body makes too much uric acid, or if your kidneys aren't working well, uric acid can build up in the blood.
 Uric acid levels can also increase when you eat too many high-purine foods or take medicines like diuretics, aspirin, vitamin C, and niacin.
 Then crystals of uric acid can form and collect in the joints.
 This causes painful inflammation.
 This condition is called gout.
 Too much uric acid can also lead to kidney stones.

 You may need this test if your healthcare provider thinks that you have gout.
-Your provider may also use this test to monitor you while you have cancer treatment or to check your urine after you have a kidney stone.
+Your provider may also use this test to keep track of you while you have cancer treatment or to check your urine after you have a kidney stone.

 Symptoms of gout include: